trees02

 Early view of a Portland Milk Company delivery wagon.

-Over the years, many Dairy Farms and Milk Companies have come and gone in the Portland area and one of the earliest is still in operation, Alpenrose, with fifth generation Cadonaus Carl III and Tracy working in the family business.
+Over 100 Dairy Farms and Milk Companies have come and gone in the Portland area and several are still in operation.
+One of the earliest, Alpenrose, has fifth generation Cadonaus, Carl III and Tracy, working in the family business.

-Hillsdale had several dairies: Hill Farm Dairy, Multnomah Dairy, Shattuck Dairy and Silver Hill Dairy.
+Hillsdale and Multnomah had up to 17 dairies including: Capitol Hill Dairy, City View Dairy, Edelweiss Dairy, Fulton Park Dairy, Hill Farm Dairy, Multnomah Dairy, Shattuck Dairy and Silver Hill Dairy.
 Carnation Dairy Products had seven plants in Portland: Portland Damascus Milk Co., Riverview Dairy, Fernwood Dairy, Holbrook Dairy, Steigerwald Dairy, Vine Lodge Dairy and Oregon Creamery Co.
 Boring had two prominent dairies: Meier & Sons and Arnold Moore & Son.
+In Milwaukie, Hager’s Pure Milk was located at 2743 Washington St.

 blackburst